When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 A screenshot of the 7shifts homepage

-7shifts makes scheduling straightforward for both managers and staff.
+In our full 7shifts review, we found scheduling straightforward for both managers and staff.
 There’s a drag-and-drop scheduler that helps you quickly assign shifts and make sure every department and location is staffed.
 All you have to do to create a shift is add the time, include a break if needed, and leave a note to let employees know what’s expected.

 You can repeat shifts for quick roster creation and set labor targets based on projected sales, keeping schedules aligned with your budget.
 When schedules are published or updated, employees are instantly notified and receive reminders ahead of their upcoming shifts.
 If an employee’s hours push into overtime, the system flags it so managers can make adjustments.

-I was really impressed by the machine-learning auto-scheduler.
+I was really impressed by the auto-scheduler.
 It analyzes past schedules, sales forecasts, availability, time off, and compliance rules to build labor-efficient schedules automatically.
-And when plans change, employees can swap, offer, or claim shifts in the app.
-Once approved, the schedule updates instantly, without managers having to rebuild it manually.

 During testing, we created a shift for the “chef” role, set the day and shift length, and added a note detailing the responsibilities for that shift.